The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Central zone

-Short definition: A body area close to the trunk, benefiting from better vascularization and faster response.
+Short definition: Body areas close to the trunk, with better vascularisation and a faster response.

-Central zones (chest, back, shoulders, abdomen) consistently respond better than peripheral zones because they have higher vascular and lymphatic density, are closer to lymph nodes, and have better thermoregulation.
-Tattoos on the trunk typically require 20 to 30% fewer sessions than identical tattoos on the ankles or fingers.
+Central zones (chest, back, shoulders, abdomen) consistently show a better response than peripheral zones: higher vascular and lymphatic density, proximity to lymph nodes, better thermoregulation.
+Tattoos on the trunk need on average 20 to 30% fewer sessions than identical tattoos on the ankles or fingers.
+Individual results vary.

 Peripheral zone

-Short definition: A body area far from the trunk (hands, feet, ankles), responding more slowly to treatment.
+Short definition: Body areas far from the trunk (hands, feet, ankles), responding more slowly to treatment.

-Peripheral zones are the hardest to treat: microcirculation is less efficient, lymphatic drainage is slower, and mechanical stress is greater.
-Hand tattoos show a significantly higher rate of pigment remanence.
-Treatment protocols for these areas should anticipate a higher number of sessions.
+Peripheral zones are the hardest to treat: less efficient microcirculation, slower lymphatic drainage, significant mechanical stress.
+Tattoos on the hands show a significantly higher rate of residual pigment.
+The protocol for these areas must anticipate a higher number of sessions.

 Black - Optimal wavelength: 1064 nm

 Black is the most reactive pigment.
-Its broad absorption spectrum allows it to respond to all wavelengths, especially 1064 nm, which is safe across all phototypes.
-Response is generally excellent from the first sessions.
-Fully black tattoos have the best prognosis.
+Its very broad absorption spectrum lets it respond to every wavelength, and particularly to 1064 nm, which is available for all phototypes.
+The response is generally excellent from the first sessions.
+Entirely black tattoos have the best outlook.
+Individual results vary.

 Difficulty: ★☆☆☆☆